SamiPerttu/fundsp/README.md

 Arithmetic between two components never broadcasts channels: channel arities have to match always.

-Direct arithmetic with `f32` and `f64` values, however, broadcasts to an arbitrary number of channels.
+Direct arithmetic with `f32` values, however, broadcasts to an arbitrary number of channels.

 The negation operator broadcasts also: `-A` is equivalent with `(0.0 - A)`.